 Once you arrive at the summit, you will be met by a park ranger who will tell you to stay clear of cordoned off sections of vegetation and answer any questions you might have.

-A little further along the flat summit you will find plaques dedicated to the history of Mt Marcy, with some large boulders as the official ‘top’ of the ascent.
+A little further along the flat summit you will find plaques dedicated to the history of Mt Marcy, with some large boulders as the official top of the ascent.

-You have officially climbed the tallest mountain peak in the state of New York!
+Congratulations because you have officially climbed the tallest mountain peak in the state of New York!

 Enjoy your achievement and the truly awesome 360 degree views stretching into Canada, Vermont’s Green Mountains and the Adirondack High Peaks.